chili-chips-ba/openPCIE/5.sim/README.md

 make -f MakefileVProc.mk USER_C="VUserMain0.cpp MyTest1Class.cpp"
 ```

-If many variants of software build are required then either scripts can be constructed with the various command line variable modification calls to `make` or other make files which set these varaiable and call the common make file.
+If many variants of software build are required then either scripts can be constructed with the various command line variable modification calls to `make` or other make files which set these variables and call the common make file.
 This is useful in managing source code for multiple tests located in different directories, compiling for ISS (perhaps also calling the RISC-V application build), or for compiling application code natively which will have a different set of source files.

-The user software is compiled into a local static library, <tt>libuser.a</tt> which is linked to the simulation code within Verilator along with the precompiled <tt>libcosimlnx.a</tt> (or <tt>libcosimwin.a</tt> for MSYS2/mingw64 on Windows) located in <tt>5.sim/models/cosim/lib</tt> and containing the precompiled code for *VProc* and *mem_model*.
-The headers for the *VProc* and *mem_model* API software are in <tt>5.sim/models/cosim/include</tt>.
+The user software is compiled into a local static library, <tt>libuser.a</tt> which is linked to the simulation code within Verilator along with the precompiled <tt>libcosimlnx.a</tt> (or <tt>libcosimwin.a</tt> for MSYS2/mingw64 on Windows) located in <tt>5.sim/models/cosim/lib</tt> and containing the precompiled code for *VProc*.
+The headers for the *VProc* API software are in <tt>5.sim/models/cosim/include</tt>.
 The HDL required for these models' use in the _openpcie2-rc_ test bench can be found in <tt>5.sim/models/cosim</tt>, and the make file picks these up from there to compile with the rest of the test bench HDL.

 The <tt>MakefileVProc.mk</tt> make file has a target <tt>help</tt>, which produces the following output: